moccbc/BASHImitation/README.md

 I realized that I did not understand how any system calls that we used worked.
 Due to my curious nature, I could not leave this feeling alone.
 In addition, due to the outbreak of COVID19, we were not able to finish implementing piping and file I/O redirection.

 So what better way to learn these concepts than to actually do the project myself?
-The motiviation behing this project is to learn more about the Linux system calls and to finish what we started.
+The motiviation behind this project is to learn more about the Linux system calls and to finish what we started.
 I hope to extend the project a little further to include other BASH terminal commands.